ZeruiW/cloud_ai_services_tutorial/README.md

 To get started with Azure Cognitive Services, you'll first need to access the Azure Cloud platform.
 Below are the steps to get started:

 1. **Sign-Up for an Azure Account**
-    - If you don't have an Azure subscription, you can create an account with Concordia University's log in.
+    - If you don't have an Azure subscription, you can create an account with Concordia University Account login.
 Go to the education page to get more than a hundred dollars of free credits.
 2. **Login to Azure Portal**
     - Go to the [Azure Portal](https://portal.azure.com/) and log in using your credentials.
 3. **Navigate to Cognitive Services**